The FreshContext

 What this is

-The FreshContext Specification defines a standard envelope format for AI-retrieved web data.
+The FreshContext Specification defines a standard envelope format for AI-retrieved web data and a temporal correction layer that scores it.

 It exists to solve one problem: AI models present stale data with the same confidence as fresh data, and users have no way to tell the difference.